 Below are links to several health and wellness resources available both on and off campus:

 Student Disability Services (SDS) works in collaboration with the University of Chicago faculty and staff to provide resources, support, and accommodations to ensure that all aspects of student life are accessible and inclusive of persons with disabilities.
 SDS staff work with students on an individual basis to determine reasonable accommodations to facilitate equitable access to learning and student life.
 For more information, please visit Student Disability Services and check back frequently for updates.

-Please note that during this time SDS is fully operational in a virtual environment and they remain available for intake appointments with students via telephone, FaceTime and/or Zoom.
+SDS is favailable for intake appointments with students via telephone, FaceTime and/or Zoom.
 For information on using accommodations, go to disabilities.uchicago.edu/students/using-accommodations/.

-Members of the University community cannot thrive unless each is accepted as an autonomous individual and is treated without regard to characteristics irrelevant to participation in the life of the University.
-Equal Opportunity Programs (EOP) provides leadership in specific areas that support this mission, including efforts to address sexual misconduct and discriminatory harassment, ensuring accessibility, and coordinating efforts to provide equal employment opportunities to all employees, applicants, and job seekers.
+The University is committed to providing a working and learning environment that is free from discrimination, harassment, and sexual misconduct.
+Equal Opportunity Programs (EOP) provides leadership in specific areas that support this mission, including efforts to address sexual misconduct, discrimination, and harassment, ensuring accessibility, and coordinating efforts to provide equal employment opportunities to all employees, applicants, and job seekers.

-EOP is fully operational in the virtual environment and all EOP staff are available to assist members of the community.
+EOP is fully operational in the remote environment and all EOP staff are available to assist members of the community.